alwinklick/GANdinsky/README.md

 A Generative Adversarial Net to generate Paintings inspired by the work of Wassily Kandinsky.

 ## Wassily Kandinsky
 Famous artist Wassily Kandinskys work can be divided in different phases.
 The early phase is in the tradition of impressionism/expressionism.
 Later, he developed a more and more abstract art style, for which he is most famous today, see https://en.wikipedia.org/wiki/Wassily_Kandinsky.
 There is a transitional phase in between.
-We are most intrested in his later work, so for now, we are only considering his work fronm the 1919 onwards.
+We are most intrested in his later work, so for now, we are only considering his work from 1919 onwards.

 Kandinskys (nearly) full work is available at wikimedia commons (https://commons.wikimedia.org/wiki/Category:Wassily_Kandinsky).